CEP-Comwell/Linux-Sysadmin-Training/Module5_Processes_and_Services.md

 #### Why Background Processes Matter for Remote Systems

 When you connect to a remote system via SSH, all processes you start are tied to your SSH session by default.
 If your SSH connection drops (network issues, laptop sleep, etc.), all running processes will be terminated.
 This is where background process management becomes critical.

+> ⚠️ **SSH Safety Warning**: Always use `nohup` for long-running processes over SSH connections to prevent termination when your session disconnects.

+> 🚨 **Critical**: Never run important long-term tasks in the foreground over SSH - they will be killed if your connection drops.

 #### Example 4: SSH-Safe Process Management
 ```bash